codefellows-seattle-javascript-401d14/lab-16-19-cf-gram/lab-jaren/README.md

   - If you get `400 Bad Request` that means you didn't fill out all the properties.
   - If you get `409 Conflict` you picked a username that already exists.
   - If you get `404 Not Found` you used a bad endpoint.
+- To login as an existing user, type in a GET request with your username and password as follows:
+  - `http -a username:password GET :4000/api/login`
+  - Any failed attempts will result in a `401 Unauthorized`.
+  - Upon success, the server will respond with a very long scrambled token.
+You use this token to make authorized requests to the server while logged in.
+- Here would go the section of making POST, GET, DELETE requests with the `/api/gallery` endpoint, but I couldn't figure out how to use jwt tokens in HTTPie.
+The docs only have an option for installing using Python.